OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/inputbox-function.md

 ## Remarks

 When both _helpfile_ and _context_ are provided, the user can press F1 (Windows) or HELP (Macintosh) to view the Help topic corresponding to the _context_.
 Some [host applications](../../Glossary/vbe-glossary.md#host-application), for example, Microsoft Excel, also automatically add a **Help** button to the dialog box.
 If the user chooses **OK** or presses ENTER, the **InputBox** function returns whatever is in the text box.
 If the user chooses **Cancel**, the function returns a zero-length string ("").

+The text box accepts only 255 characters.
+The return string is truncated to 254 characters.

+The text box does not accept line breaks, such as **Shift+Enter**.
+If the user pastes text with a line break in the text box, the text is truncated at the line break.

 > [!NOTE]
 > To specify more than the first named argument, you must use **InputBox** in an [expression](../../Glossary/vbe-glossary.md#expression).
 To omit some positional [arguments](../../Glossary/vbe-glossary.md#argument), you must include the corresponding comma delimiter.